-- Funding provided for one new Environmental Initiatives Specialist position for Sustainability. - Funding provided to increase the Sustainability Section's operating accounts by \$105,000 to develop and teach sustainability curriculum through our contract with Kentucky Association for Environmental Education, conduct outreach regarding the Solarize Lexington Program and begin implementing the updated Empower Lexington Plan. - Funding provided within Corridors for updating the beds at Newtown Pike and I-75 and for pressure washing the Winchester Road and New Circle Road interchange. - Funding also provided within Corridors to begin long-term maintenance of the Leestown Road medians being planted this spring, to implement recommendations from the Joint Workgroup on Litter and for contracted maintenance of four large bed installations and the plantings along Town Branch Commons. - Tripled the funding for the Hazardous Street Tree Cost Share Program for a total of \$150,000. - Funding moved from Waste Management for contracts, media, events, and activities overseen by the Public Information and Engagement Section. - Increased funding provided for turf mowing to account for contract increases and additional turf and pasture mowing at the Division of Water Quality's sanitary sewer facilities.
+- Funding provided for one new Public Services Supervisor position by abolishing a part time position to supervise the horticultural maintenance crew in the Urban Forestry section. - Funding provided for one new Environmental Initiatives Specialist position for Sustainability. - Funding for one new Environmental Initiatives Specialist position by abolishing a part time position to serve as a Community Outreach Coordinator. - Funding provided for one new Environmental Initiatives Specialist by abolishing a part time position to serve as an Event Coordinator for the EQPW Department and the Metropolitan Planning Organization (MPO). - Funding provided to increase the Sustainability Section's operating accounts by \$105,000 to develop and teach sustainability curriculum through our contract with Kentucky Association for Environmental Education, conduct outreach regarding the Solarize Lexington Program and begin implementing the updated Empower Lexington Plan. - Funding provided within Corridors for updating the beds at Newtown Pike and I-75 and for pressure washing the Winchester Road and New Circle Road interchange. - Funding also provided within Corridors to begin long-term maintenance of the Leestown Road medians being planted this spring, to implement recommendations from the Joint Workgroup on Litter and for contracted maintenance of four large bed installations and the plantings along Town Branch Commons. - Tripled the funding for the Hazardous Street Tree Cost Share Program for a total of \$150,000. - Funding moved from Waste Management for contracts, media, events, and activities overseen by the Public Information and Engagement Section. - Increased funding provided for turf mowing to account for contract increases and additional turf and pasture mowing at the Division of Water Quality's sanitary sewer facilities. - Pre-funding provided to update the 2001 Greenway Master Plan with comprehensive plan, manual and ordinance to parallel the current comprehensive plan process.

-- Haley Pike Landfill Leachate Management Design (\$325,000 Landfill Fund) - Southland Drive Shoreflex Channel Liner Maintenance (\$65,000 Water Quality Fund) - North Broadway Greening Project (\$200,000 General Fund) - Implementation Project from Corridors Typology Study and Strategic Design Guide (\$50,000 General Fund)
+- Haley Pike Landfill Leachate Management Design (\$325,000 Landfill Fund) - Southland Drive Shoreflex Channel Liner Maintenance (\$65,000 Water Quality Fund)

+- North Broadway Greening Project (\$200,000 General Fund) - Implementation Project from Corridors Typology Study and Strategic Design Guide (\$50,000 General Fund)